LelsersLasers/GhostsAndGold/README.md

 - Try to remove "# type: ignore"
 - Sequence vs list?
 - Where the key_board input is
-    - Where the TKs are
+    - Where the TKs and KeyLists are
 - Where the resets, removals, etc are